-The Shire is committed to sustainable purchasing.
-Where appropriate, specifications shall seek to include goods, services and/or processes that minimise negative environmental and social impacts and embrace Corporate Social Responsibility.
+The Shire is committed to sustainable purchasing, which is defined as the procurement of goods and services that have less environmental and social impacts than competing goods and services.
+Where appropriate, specifications shall seek to include goods, services and/or processes that minimise negative environmental and social impacts and embrace Corporate Social Responsibility (CSR).